johan162/hpdf_table/docs/FontAndStyle.md

                              HPDF_REAL width, HPDF_RGBColor color, hpdftbl_line_dashstyle_t dashstyle);
 ```

-Each type of gridline can be adjusted with line width, color and style.
+Each type of gridlines can be adjusted with line width, color and style.
 The last function in the list, hpdftbl_set_inner_grid_style(), is a convenience function that sets both
 the vertical and horizontal inner lines in one call.